Pilot Study of (MR) Imaging with Pyruvate (13C) to Detect High Grade Prostate Cancer

 Detailed Description

-PRIMARY OBJECTIVE:
+PRIMARY OBJECTIVES:

-I. To investigate the association between hyperpolarized (HP) pyruvate-to-lactate conversion (kPL) and HP urea perfusion with histologic grade of prostate cancer, including benign prostate tissue, low grade disease (primary Gleason score < 4), and high grade (primary Gleason score >= 4) prostate cancer.
+I. To investigate the association between hyperpolarized (HP) pyruvate-to-lactate conversion (kPL) and HP urea perfusion with histologic grade of prostate cancer, including benign prostate tissue, low grade disease (primary Gleason score < 4), and high grade (primary Gleason score >= 4) prostate cancer (Cohort A).

 SECONDARY OBJECTIVES: